Oh, lead magnets. Those feisty little things.

 Of course, as wonderful as they are for your business, lead magnets can be a pain to create.

-Luckily, as someone who’s main too many of them, I can confidently say that you don’t actually need all that many.
+But don’t worry.
+After making too many lead magnets myself, I can confidently say that you don’t actually need all that many.
 In fact, you can likely get away with just one—for a while, at least.

 My recommendation?
 Create one lead magnet for each category of post.

 So let’s say you’re a dog trainer who’s mainly writing articles about puppy training, behavior problems, and dog enrichment.
 That’s three core categories.
-If you created one lead magnet for each category, then you could use the same lead magnets over and over again for each article in that category—because they’d still be entirely relevant to the reader.
+If you created one lead magnet for each category, then you could use the same lead magnets over and over again for each article in that category—because they’d still be entirely relevant.

 How to choose a lead magnet idea